-In May 2003, Dr. Christopher Lewis spent one month working in a small rural hospital in Tanzania, East Africa as part of his global health training for the University of Cincinnati.
-He frequently witnessed villagers being carried in from the outlying villages, having died while trying to make the arduous journey to the Shirati Hospital for help.
+The seed for the Village Life Outreach Project (VLOP) was planted on a trip to rural Tanzania, East Africa, taken by Dr. Christopher Lew in May 2003 as a part of his global health training for the University of Cincinnati.
+While there, Dr. Lewis all too often witnessed villagers being carried in from the outlying villages, having died while trying to make the arduous journey to the Shirati Hospital for help.

 For more information on VLOP, please visit www.villagelifeoutreach.org.